 |

-to try and get the facts right.
-The final key component is to keep it brief,
+and well researched.
+The final key component is to keep it brief, not to

-not to overwhelm the readers with a research article but to simply tell them
+overwhelm the readers with a long research article but to simply tell a good

-a story in a couple of pages.
-It is meant to be more entertainment than
+story in a few pages.
+It is meant to be more entertainment than education,

-education, but I’d consider it a failure if it weren’t also gently teaching
+but I would consider it a failure if it weren’t also gently teaching the

 a look at our impressive endorsements